Universities

 2. More sea?
 You're sure to get enough of it in Denmark.
 Because no matter where you are in Denmark, you can't be further away from the sea than 52 kilometres.

 3. Denmark is one of the countries with the happiest population in the world.
-Is it because of the relaxed lifestyle, the tolerant behaviour towards each other or the tranquil landscape?
+Is it because of the relaxed lifestyle, the tolerant behaviour towards one another or the tranquil landscape?
 The reason is unclear, but numerous surveys show that the Danish population is extremely happy.

 What do you need to consider when applying to study medicine in Denmark?